 Lots of really nice shots here, including this terrifying sequence where Bill Murray is cremated alive (dead).

-Having now fully reformed, Bull Murray then interrupts the live version of A Christmas Carol he’s been producing for television and has a nervous breakdown where he begs Karen Allen for sex and everybody sings Put A Little Love In Your Heart.
+Having now fully reformed, Bill Murray then interrupts the live version of A Christmas Carol he’s been producing for television and has a nervous breakdown where he begs Karen Allen for sex and everybody sings Put A Little Love In Your Heart.
 Bill Murray breaks character and turns to the audience, quotes Little Shop of Horrors and wishes us Merry Christmas.

 Oh, and Tiny Tim finally talks.
 It took a man having a psychological collapse on national television to get over his PTSD.
 A lesson for us all, I think, despite the fact that Scrooge and Tim barely interact in this film.